 Feeding Wild Birds Through The Seasons

 If you know what a bird needs you can provide them a reliable source of food.
-If you are able re-charge the feeder when appropriate through the day you can almost time the visits and know when it is best to get your scope out.
+If you are able, re-charge the feeder when appropriate through the day you can almost time the visits and know when it is best to get your scope out.
+I have found that certain birds visit at the same time of day.
+Garden birds are often creatures of routine.

 What Do Birds Eat In The Summer?